 There’s nothing better to ease stress and anxiety than cuddling with your best bud on the couch.
 If your best bud is your springer spaniel, do they feel the same way?
-Do springer spaniels like to cuddle?
-The answer is a definite, yes!
-There’s nothing they want to do more than “hang with their people!”
+Do springer spaniels like to cuddle? yes springer spaniels enjoy to cuddle with their owners, and will often snuggle in the minute you sit down.

 Do Springer Spaniels Like to Cuddle?

-Cuddling is probably a springer spaniels favorite thing to do, sometimes even more than chowing down.
+Cuddling is probably a springer spaniels favorite thing to do, sometimes even more than chowing down of their favourite food.
 The springer is a cheerful and affectionate chap.

 If you’ve had a bad day at your job, they will be right there snuggling close on the couch, and you’ll soon forget about your terrible day; no cocktails are needed!